antonrasegard/resume-anton-rasegard/README.md

 # CV Website

-This is a resume website made from a Code Institute template and for Anton Rasegård; the Swedish multi talent.
+This is a resume website made from a Code Institute template and for Anton Rasegård; the marvellous Swedish multi talent.

 ## Usage